postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 ### What You’ll Learn

-+ Fork the Paystack collection on your Postman
++ Fork the Paystack collection to your workspace in Postman
 + Authorize Paystack requests using environment variables
 + Initialize a test transaction with Postman
 + Complete a test transaction on Paystack